HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 ```
 ## Upgrading from HaxeFlixel 3.0.4 to 3.1.0

-HaxeFlixel 3.1 is a continuization of our efforts of making the API cleaner and more intuitive, keeping the amount of bugs as low as possible and adding new useful features.
+HaxeFlixel 3.1 is a continuization of our efforts of making the API cleaner and more intuitive, keeping the amount of bugs as low as possible and adding new features.
 It is one of the biggest releases so far.

-This page is a summary of all changes - for a more in-depth list including all the changes, please refer to the [changelog](https://github.com/HaxeFlixel/flixel/blob/dev/CHANGELOG.md).
+This page is a summary of all breaking changes - for a more in-depth list of changes, please refer to the [changelog](https://github.com/HaxeFlixel/flixel/blob/dev/CHANGELOG.md).

 ### `FlxTypedButton` / `FlxButton` refactor

 `FlxTypedButton` has been completely refactored, which includes the following breaking API changes:

 - A new `FlxButtonEvent` class was added for the onDown, onUp, onOver and onOut events.
-Instead of the `setCallback()`-functions.
-You now set callbacks like this:
+Instead of the `setCallback()`-functions, you now set callbacks like this:

 		button.onDown.callback = someFunction;